 The IRS takes the sanctity of the e-file system very seriously, and it has become an area of increased scrutiny, mainly because this is a high-risk area for potential hacking and fraud.
 As a result, it’s a little more work for a preparer to complete this process.

-In many ways, e-file requirements are like acquiring a PTIN.
-E-file requirements ask for two additional security measures.
+In many ways, e-file requirements are like acquiring a PTIN; however, they ask for two additional security measures.

-First, a professional certification (such as a PTIN) is required, as well as an official copy of your fingerprints.
+First, a professional certification like a PTIN is required, as well as an official copy of your fingerprints.
 Once you’ve submitted the online documents and sent in your fingerprints, you will receive an electronic filing identification number (EFIN).
-Then you are ready to access the portal to submit e-filings.
+Then, you are ready to access the portal to submit e-filings.

-If a preparer prepares less than ten returns, they are not required to e-file.
-If they have filed more than ten returns in a given year, they are required to e-file every single return they prepare.
+If a preparer prepares less than 10 returns, they do not need to e-file.
+If they have filed more than 10 returns in a given year, they must e-file every return they prepare.
 While there are some exceptions, they are rare.

 What is an Electronic Filing Identification Number (EFIN)?